corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/generating-a-node-dockerform.md

 The node configuration described here is just an example. `Dockerform` allows you specify any number of nodes and you can define their configurations and names as needed.
 {{< /note >}}

-1. Open the `build.gradle` file of your Cordapp project and add a new gradle task, as shown in the example below.
+1. Open the `build.gradle` file of your CorDapp project and add a new gradle task, as shown in the example below.

 {{< note >}}
 Make sure to use Corda gradle plugin version 5.0.10 or above.
 {{< /note >}}

 {{% warning %}}
-The docker image name must be specified by using the `dockerImage` property.
+The Docker image name must be specified by using the `dockerImage` property.
 {{% /warning %}}

 ```groovy